 Chad holds a master’s degree in music from the University of Washington (’05), and a bachelor’s degree in music from the University of Idaho (’03), where he was a Lionel Hampton Scholar and was the first student to graduate with a jazz emphasis on his degree.
 He toured extensively playing both piano and trumpet in the Glenn Miller Orchestra, and in 2009 participated in the Jazz & Creative Music Workshop at the Banff Centre in Canada.
 In 2017 was awarded a DCASE grant for an intensive study with Grammy-wining trumpeter Tim Hagans.
 He is currently on the faculty at DePaul University and Merit School of Music, in Chicago.

-In the fall of 2019, Chad joined the Mead Witter School of Music as adjunct assistant professor of jazz trumpet.
+In the fall of 2019, Chad joined the Mead Witter School of Music as lecturer of jazz trumpet.